 - Do I have to come in for an office visit before my procedure?

 This will depend on several things: (1) what procedure is needed; (2) if you have any GI symptoms; and (3) your age and pertinent medical history.

 - Why do I have to have an office visit before my procedure?

-If you have a history of heart problems and/or the use of blood thinners or renal problems, you will be asked to see the nurse practitioner, physician assistant or the physician before being scheduled for your procedure.
+If you have a history of heart problems and/or the use of blood thinners or renal problems, you will be asked to see the nurse practitioner, physician assistant, or physician before being scheduled for your procedure.